gmundewadi/STARTER-lab09-cs16f22/README.md

 - const string title: title for the given plot.
 - const string color: color of each point on the scatter plot. (i.e. "blue" or "red")

-Your implementation should save the resultant image into a folder called "graphs" in the format: {title}.png
+Your implementation should save the resultant image into the CURRENT directory in the format: {title}.png

 For more information on using the matplotlibcpp library, reference the following documentation: https://matplotlib-cpp.readthedocs.io/en/latest/docs.html#plot-commands